-• See, his Journal, which contains a detailed account of his perilous voyage, in Per.
-Acct.
+\See his Journal, which contains a detailed account of this perilous voyage, in Per Acct.
 Vol. iv. p.
-341-360.
+341---360.

-+ Capt.
-K. was not the master of the ship in which the missionaries sailed,
++Capt.
+K. was not the master, of the ship, in which the missionaries sailed, but belonged to one which had been stranded near Statenhuck and was now returning to Europe.